Skip to main content

 As well as CMOs, we regularly hire the senior leaders who report to them.
 This includes Heads of User Acquisition, Performance Marketing leaders, CRM executives, and Brand Marketing leaders.
 Our work at Star Stable has included both their CMO and CRM leadership, strengthening their marketing team at multiple levels.

 This track record gives us a nuanced understanding of what makes a great marketing leader in games, whether it is a global CMO or the executives who specialise in the key disciplines beneath them.
-There are many subtleties to hiring a CMO for a games company its often wise to choose a partner with a strong previous track record of similar hires.
+There are many subtleties to hiring a CMO for a games company; it is often wise to choose a partner with a strong previous track record of similar hires.

 Closing thoughts